 Arden House is not connected to the rest of the College's fire alarm system and does not have a sprinkler system.
 Instead, each bedroom, kitchen and hallway has a smoke detector in it.
 If a detector senses a fire, it will sound its own alarm (but not the alarms of other detectors, nor the alarms of the integrated fire system in the rest of the College).
 When an alarm sounds, Residents should vacate their rooms, closing their door firmly behind them, leave the building and phone 111, giving the Fire Service the location of the building and the fire.
-The Head and/or Deputy Heads should be informed as soon as possible.
+The Duty Phone (022 674 3653) should then be contacted.
 Residents and visitors should assemble in the upper Arden Street carpark.